 Perhaps you’ve started in the wrong place with two sections of throat clearing?
 The real story is that of Lauren, so why not maintain focalisation of Lauren throughout the entire piece?

 What’s the point of the restaurant scene?
 We never see the old married couple again.
 All the more reason to nix the first few sections?

 I find it hard to believe a ten-year-old is allowed that much freedom.

-That’s because in “Trespasses”, as in all of her work, there is an explainable reason for Munro’s narrative choices.
+That’s because in “Trespasses”, as in all of Munro’s work, there is an explainable reason for all narrative choices.
 It’s just, putting these reasons into words is so hard.
 If we can articulate what Munro’s doing here, we can bring more nuance to the ‘writing guidelines’ we have learned.

 Why would any writer want to do that?
 Let’s investigate.